-The standardized public transit availability score of the city Woredas is the final sum output of each public transit frequency, capacity and coverage score of the transit services.
-As it is presented on the graph (figure 36) 64 Woredas of the city lies in almost no transit availability range, 24 Woredas have low transit availability, 8 Woredas have moderate transit availability and three Woredas have high transit availability.
-The map (figure 35) shows that Woredas with high transit availability is displayed in inner part of the city around Stadium, Legehar, Bherawi, Piassa and Awtobs Tera.
+The standardized public transit availability score of the city Woredas is the final sum output of each public transit standardized frequency, capacity and coverage score of the transit services.
+As it is presented on the graph (figure 43) 64 Woredas of the city lies in almost no transit availability range, 24 Woredas have low transit availability, 8 Woredas have moderate transit availability and three Woredas have high transit availability.
+The map (figure 42) shows that Woredas with high transit availability is displayed in inner part of the city around Stadium, Legehar, Bherawi, Piassa and Awtobs Tera.
 Moderate transit availability is displayed around Megenagna, Torhayloch, Arat killo and Mekanisa.
 Low transit availability is shown in the North part of the city around Mikilily land condominium, North – East around Yeka Abado and South – West around Jemo.
 The remaining low transit availability index is shown on the map in inner part of the city Woredas.
 However, most part of the city Woredas lies in very low or almost no transit availability index.

 The result indicates that public transit availability is low or almost not available in all periphery Woredas with condominium residential neighborhoods whereas relatively inner part of the city Woredas have low to high transit availability.